algbio/MFD-ILP/README.md

  There are three different solvers available: the "Standard" files corresponds to the original and standard formulation; the "Inexact" files corresponds to the original formulations adjusted to incorporate inexact flow constraints and the "Subpath" files corresponds to the original formulations with the addition to the subpath constraints.

  # Running the solvers;
  In each solvers, in order to run each formulation, open the respective notebook and change the variable $path$ in the last cell to the folder where all the input files are.
+For the subpath constraints formulation, also change the $number_paths$ to the appropriated amount.
+The default value is 4.

 As reminder, all the input files are in Catfish format.
 See folder "Example" for sample of inputs.